Create an online event schedule in 5 easy steps

 The Overview contains a summary of the options you can change.
 Here you can temporarily block the schedule or delete it entirely.

-The New Schedule Wizard made a number of assumptions when you set up your schedule.
+The New Schedule Wizard made a number of assumptions when you set up your online event schedule.
 One of those assumptions is that you don’t want to show a calendar screen.
 You may want to switch this back on if you have multiple events on offer.

 Change the layout